sarahjschultz/blargh/README.md

 ## About Blargh

 Blargh is a blargh about blarghing.
-But it is mostly about me practicing to use various gems that interest me and to continuing drilling Rails best practices.
+But it is mostly about me practicing to use various gems that interest me and to continue drilling Rails best practices.